 Read more: Celebrating the Diversity of Deafness

 There are also different levels of hearing loss.
 The decibel range per frequency is so unique to each person.
 Sometimes the ears have a balanced amount of loss; other times deafness is one-sided.
-There is age-related hearing loss, congenital hearing loss, and hearing loss due to complications or infections.
+There is age-related hearing loss, genetic hearing loss, and hearing loss due to complications or infections.
 Some people get hearing aids as a young child, and others who went several years without technology.
 Other deaf people have cochlear implants, and some people don’t hear anything.
 Some people with hearing loss embrace “Deaf Culture” while others aim to fit more with the “hearing world.”
 Some try to juggle both.

 Someone who was fitted with a hearing aid right when they first experienced hearing loss may not feel a need to connect with other hard of hearing people.
 This person may do just fine in the hearing world, without needing a support group to cope.
 But others who went through many challenges adapting to hearing aids may have a variety of mental health issues and need others who “get it.”